sapegin/sapegin.me/src/content/blog/open-source-no-more.md

 Now I consider my open source projects as personal projects whose code happened to be open.
 It’s convenient to keep code on GitHub and use npm to share code among several projects.
 I only add features that I need myself, and when I need them.
 I don’t receive notifications on any activity on these projects.
 I rarely look at the issues or pull requests, and I almost never respond to them.

 Perhaps, I should either disable the issues entirely, or add a note explaining that they will likely be ignored and they may be more successful by forking the code.
 I guess, I still want projects to have a place for users to report bugs so that other users could suggest workarounds.
+(I explore this approach in [my next post](/blog/healthy-open-source/).)

 _Thanks to [Margarita Diaz](https://drtaco.net/)._